coglinev3/ansible-development/docs/index.md

 It is desigend for developing and testing Ansible playbooks and roles on these operating systems.
 The configuration can be easily changed to support other Linux distributions as well.
-As Vagrant provider (Hypervisors) [VirtualBox](provider/virtualbox.md "VirtualBox") or [libvirt](provider/libvirt.md) with KVM can be used, default ist VirtualBox.
+[VirtualBox](provider/virtualbox.md "VirtualBox") or KVM with Qemu and [libvirt](provider/libvirt.md) can be used as the Vagrant provider (hypervisor).

 Of course, you can use this environment to develop and test other things like Java applications, but that's not the focus of this documentation.